smsharma/astrometry-lensing-correlations/README.md

 ![Subhalos passing through a field of stars.](plots/correlations.gif)

 A highly exaggerated illustration of induced astrometric lensing effects.
-The red arrows indicate the instantaneous induced velocity due to the two moving lenses, with its length proportional to the magnitude.
+The red arrows indicate the instantaneous induced velocity due to the two moving lenses, with arrow length proportional to the magnitude.
 Produced in this [notebook](notebooks/09_banner.ipynb).

 ## Abstract